 In George A. Romero's The Crazies the soldiers seem to completely ignore all military training and very rarely take cover and can never seem to hit poorly trained Civilians even when the soldiers drastically outnumber them and have better rifles.

 Stephen suffers from this at the beginning of Dawn of the Dead.
 He gets better as the film goes on, though.

 This trope is played with quite deftly with the character of English Bob.
 When we first see him, he displays quite a bit of aptitude with a pistol during a pheasant shooting contest (on a moving train, no less).
 Later, we learn that he is a bounty hunter of great acclaim for killing outlaws in honorable combat, most notably "Two Gun" Corky.
 The character of Little Bill soon reveals this to be false.
 According to him, Bob just happened to be drinking in the bar that Corky walked into and took a shot at him and missed because he was so drunk.
 Corky gets startled and shoots himself in the foot trying to draw his (only) gun.
-Bob takes a second shot and misses again.
+Bob carefully aims his second shot, but misses again because he is that damn drunk.
 Corky recovers, takes his time and aims carefully, but the gun blows up in his hand.
 Bob only lands a shot when Corky is wounded and defenseless.

 Again in the final shooting.
 Most of the gunmen in the saloon don't hit Munny from even a few meters away in the chaos.
 Even though it's practically a Mexican Standoff, the shoting last for a full half minute.

 Parodied in Austin Powers, during the final raid of Dr. Evil's base.
 The bad guys are shooting submachineguns at the agents and Austin, never hitting anything.
 Austin just picks them off with his tiny pistol.